b2jrock/cluster-api/cmd/clusterctl/README.md

 ### Prerequisites

 1. Cluster API runs its operations in Kubernetes.
 A pre-existing or temporary bootstrap cluster is required.
 Currently, we support multiple methods to bootstrap Cluster API: `kind` (preferred), `minikube` or any pre-existing cluster.
-   - If you want to use container, install [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage).
+   - If you want to use container, install [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage), version 0.6.0 or greater.
 This is preferred.
    - If you want to use VM, install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), version 0.30.0 or greater.
    - If you want to use existing Kubernetes cluster, prepare your kubeconfig.
 2. If you are using `kind` or existing Kubernetes cluster, go to step 3.
 If you are using `minikube`, install a [driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md).
 For Linux, we recommend `kvm2`.
 For MacOS, we recommend VirtualBox.